-We have audited the financial statements of the University of Victoria Combination Pension Plan, which comprise the statement of financial position as at December 31, 2020, and the statements of changes in net assets available for benefits and changes in obligations for benefits for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the University of Victoria Combination Pension Plan, which comprise the statement of financial position as at December 31, 2021, and the statements of changes in net assets available for benefits for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the University of Victoria Combination Pension Plan as at December 31, 2020, and its changes in net assets available for benefits and its changes in obligations for benefits for the year then ended in accordance with Canadian accounting standards for pension plans.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the University of Victoria Combination Pension Plan as at December 31, 2021, and its changes in net assets available for benefits for the year then ended in accordance with the financial reporting provisions of Section 47 of the Pension Benefits Standards Regulation (PBSR) and Bulletin PENS 18-003 issued by the BC Financial Services Authority ("BCFSA") in April 2018 (the "Financial Reporting Framework").